ShankarPadakanti/sumapriyarepo/README.md

-i am shankar from rpm
+i am shankar from rpm and lived in hyd